 If a user's unsubscribe setting is Unsubscribe from Group Only or Message Category, then they are unsubscribed only from the specified group or message category.
 However, if suppressed, they will not receive any future messages (emails, faxes, and/or SMS), regardless of what groups or categories they belong to.

-How can recipients be suppressed?
+How can contacts be suppressed?

-A recipient can be suppressed either manually or automatically (by the system), and suppression can be triggered in a number of ways.
+A contact can be suppressed either manually or automatically (by the system), and suppression can be triggered in a number of ways.
 Refer to Suppression Types for the full list, including descriptions and TypeIDs.

-Managing suppression lists and records
+Manage suppression lists and records

 Navigate to the Contacts tab, and then click SUPPRESSION in the left sidebar.
 From here, you can: